 The Company recognizes interest and penalties related to uncertain tax positions in general and administrative expense.
-As of December 31, 2008, the Company has no unrecognized tax benefit, including interest and penalties.
+As of December 31, 2010, the Company has no unrecognized tax benefit, including interest and penalties.

-Tax years 2004-2007 remain open to examination by the major taxing jurisdictions to which we are subject.
+The tax years 2007-2009 remain open to examination by the major tax jurisdictions in which the Company operates.